The Five Ways Sweeteners May Be Making You Sick

 In the same review of studies that discovered sweeteners could be linked to high blood pressure (see above), it was noticed that, despite claims, sweeteners were not helpful in weight loss programmes.

-The reasons behind this trend are complicated.
+The reasons for this trend are complicated.
 It is known that sweeteners increase the appetite (follow the link above for studies) and that people who consume a diet drink before a meal will eat more than a person who has drunk water, or a naturally sweetened drink.
-Other experts contend that the link between diet products and obesity is psychological, with people feeling that as they have 'been good' by drinking a low-calorie product, they can eat more.
+Other experts contend that the link between diet products and obesity is psychological, with people feeling that as they have "been good" by drinking a low-calorie product, they can eat more.

 At the current time, many who are adversely affected by artificial sweeteners, suffer in silence, possibly not even aware of what is causing their ailments.
 As science catches up and provides evidence of the problems sweeteners can cause, that will hopefully change.
 Until then, the onus is on the individual to check every label on the products they buy.